Top 10 Worst Places to Live in Alberta

 Red deer has a crime rate score of 61.75 which is significantly higher than the national average, and it’s only getting worse.

 The city sits comfortably in the 71st position on the global crime index.

 In 2018, Red Deer had a crime rate that was nearly 50% higher than the average for all of Canada.

 And it’s not just violent crime that’s on the rise – property crimes are also up significantly.

-A Red Deer Advocate Magazine article shows that the city has recorded an increase in violent and property crime with an average Violent Crime Severity Index (VCSI) of 75.25%, which places it 10th in Canada for violent crimes.
+A report from a Red Deer Advocate Magazine shows that the city has recorded an increase in violent and property crime with an average Violent Crime Severity Index (VCSI) of 75.25%, which places it 10th in Canada for violent crimes.

 The city is also ranked 37th in terms of killings committed, 77th in sexual assaults, 8th in crimes involving illegal firearm possession, 6th in armed robberies, 24th in crimes involving assault, 4th in burglary thefts, 21st in drug sales and trafficking, and 8th in crimes involving fraud.

 Thus, if you’re looking for a safe place to live in Alberta, you might want to cross Red Deer off your list.

 Several factors contribute to Red Deer’s high crime rate, including a lack of befitting jobs, drug addiction, and a lack of opportunities for youth.

 While it’s not the safest place to live, Red Deer does have some redeeming qualities.